 The Board regularly reviews costs and traffic levels against forecasts and accident statistics are compared against benchmarks.
 Traffic is monitored against forecasts which are based on independent data and revised every three years.
-Costs are measured against both the Company's own budgets and benchmarked against similar sub-contracts on other projects.
-Accidents are monitored against the Company's database of historic data for the road and also against the equivalent for the whole of Wales, as provided by the Welsh Government.
-Road safety performance has consistently exceeded the performance of the whole of Wales and this has resulted in a positive Safety Payment adjustment for every year of operation to date.
+Costs are measured against both the Group's own budgets and benchmarked against similar sub-contracts on other projects.
+Accidents are monitored against the Group's own database of historic data and also against the equivalent for the whole of Wales, as provided by the Welsh Government.
+Road safety performance has consistently exceeded the performance for the whole of Wales and this has resulted in a positive Safety Payment for every year of operation to date.